 Less obviously, each method of testing has a different “detection window”.
 The longer the detection window, the further back a test will be able to detect the examinee’s drug use.

 Given this extreme sensitivity, it’s understandable that CBD users might be concerned about hair tests specifically.
-As we’ll cover below, some CBD products do contain trace amounts of THC, one of the most commonly tested substances.
-Over time, could that THC build up enough to trigger a positive on a hair follicle test?
+And especially wonder, does CBD show up on a hair follicle test?
+As we’ll cover below, some CBD products contain trace amounts of THC, one of the most commonly tested substances.
+Over time, could that THC build up enough to trigger a positive hair follicle test?
 Read on to find out.

 Hair Follicle Tests are NOT Looking For CBD